Ayma-n/keepimg/README.md

 # KeepImg
-A simple photo gallery with end-to-end encryption and seamless backup integrations.
+A simple photo gallery with end-to-end encryption and seamless backup integrations. (wip!)